-Manor College (the "College") prohibits sexual harassment, sexual misconduct, sexual exploitation, stalking, dating violence, and domestic violence in all forms (collectively, "Prohibited Conduct").
+Manor College (the "College") prohibits sexual harassment, sexual misconduct, sexual exploitation, stalking, dating violence, domestic violence in all forms, non-discrimination, sex discrimination, sex based harassment (collectively, "Prohibited Conduct").
 This policy details the College's prohibition on Prohibited Conduct, the process for investigating and resolving complaints of Prohibited Conduct (including possible sanctions), and resources available to victims of Prohibited Conduct specifically and to members of the College community generally.
 This policy conforms with Title IX of the Higher Education Amendments of 1972 and its implementing regulations (including the Rule on Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, 85 Fed.
 Reg.
 30,026 (May 19, 2020) (to be codified at 34 C.F.R. pt.
 106)) and other applicable federal and state law.